AASJournals/AASTeX60/README.md

 ## BibTeX
  This repository also includes the AAS Journals BibTeX style file, [aasjournal.bst](bst/aasjournal.bst), which was last updated June 3, 2019 (v1.18).
 This is our BST file that supports the `version` and `publisher` fields of an `@misc` BibTeX entry.
 The most recent update added anchored links to reference source material, e.g., links to article DOIs, arXiv preprints, and/or [ASCL](http://ascl.net) identifiers.
 These are explicit inline text links to ensure that the identifiers are available in the full text.
 This is why we do not endorse more compact anchor-linked BibTeX styles, e.g., `yahapj.bst.`

+This version does not support author initials for inline citations.
+That feature is only supplied with AASTeX Version 7.

 ## Download
 You may download the most recent version from this repository or from the [AAS Journals website](https://journals.aas.org/aastex-package-for-manuscript-preparation/).